freepn/ztcli-async/README.rst

 License
 =======

-This project is licensed under the MIT - see the `LICENSE file`_ for details.
+This project is licensed under the MIT license - see the `LICENSE file`_ for details.

 .. _LICENSE file: https://github.com/freepn/ztcli-async/blob/master/LICENSE